Ruby: Unmasking Unsafe Rust in Stripped Binaries via Machine Learning: Proposed Approach

-To evaluate the effectiveness of a \unsafecls in finding bugs, we create a novel memory-safety bug dataset that contains real memory-safety bug cases from the RustSec Advisory Database \cite{rustsec}.

-\para{RustSec Advisory Database.} The RustSec Advisory Database \cite{rustsec} includes bug reports from Rust packages.
-In particular, we download advisory reports from the database\footnote{We use the commit \href{https://github.com/rustsec/advisory-db/tree/ea3d23da513b1685894c95be35b3027743e1952e}{ea3d23d} for evaluation.} and classify each report by checking whether it is associated with known memory-safety bugs (\eg use-after-free, double-free, uninitialized variables, null-pointer dereferencing, memory corruption, or memory exposure).
-From this classification, we have 121 memory-safety bug reports among the 360 reports.
-Other reports are mostly crate deprecation notice, bugs related to native \texttt{C} libraries, or type system bugs (\eg the \texttt{Send/Sync} bug \cite{bae:rudra}), which are not shown in binaries.

-\para{Bug label generation.} Given a RustSec advisory report, we first identify whether and where it has a memory-safety bug based on \selfref{Definition}{def:memorysafetybugs}.
-In particular, we read each advisory report that contains a detailed discussion on bug analyses in the form of \texttt{github} issues.
-Based on these reports, we manually identify the lines of code that make a program state unsafe, as in \selfref{Definition}{def:memorysafetybugs}.
-Finally, we apply our \implname{} to automatically generate buggy label files during the compilation process and project each buggy label to a function in a binary file.
-Note that this process is the same as unsafe-label generation except that buggy code lines are given instead of unsafe code lines.
-In addition to generating buggy-labeled functions, we also generate unsafe-labels for each function, as mentioned in \selfref{Section}{sec:unsafeds}.

-\para{RustSec dataset statistics.} The novel RustSec dataset is a set of the tuple of a function in binary, unsafe labels, and a bug label, \ie $\{(x_1, u_1, y_1), \dots, (x_n, u_n, y_n)\}$, where $x_i$ is a function in binary, $u_i$ is a set of unsafe labels as before, $y_i$ is a bug label, and $n$ is the total number of the labeled functions.
-Here, we denote a distribution over labeled functions only with bug labels by $Q$ and a distribution over labeled functions only with unsafe labels by $\bar{Q}$, as mentioned in \selfref{Section}{sec:problem}.
-Moreover, we denote the samples drawn from $Q$ and $\bar{Q}$ by \emph{\rustsecbug} and \emph{\rustsecunsafe}, respectively.
+\PP{RustSec}To further demonstrate the connection between unsafe Rust and memory safety errors, we created a novel dataset that contains real cases of memory safety bugs from the RustSec Advisory Database \citep{rustsec}.
+The RustSec dataset is a set of tuples of a function in assembly code, unsafe labels, and a bug label, \ie $\{(x_1, u_1, y_1), \dots, (x_n, u_n, y_n)\}$, where $x_i$ is a function, $u_i$ is a set of unsafe labels as in \crateunsafe{}, $y_i$ is a bug label, and $n$ is the total number of labeled functions.
+The combination of labeled functions only with unsafe labels is denoted as the \rustsecunsafe{} dataset, and only with bug labels is denoted as the \rustsecbug{} dataset.
+During the construction of these datasets, we exclude the relevant crates from \crateunsafe{} to ensure that the model will not be trained with them.

-\selfref{Table}{tab:datastats} shows the summary of the number of labeled functions.
-As expected, the number of buggy functions is tiny, \ie $240$, compared to the total number of functions. \selfref{Figure}{fig:rustsecunsafeds} shows summaries of the different aspects of the unsafe-labeled functions in \rustsecunsafe; the major trend is similar as before in \selfref{Figure}{fig:crateunsafeds}, except that a distribution over unsafe types is shifted, \ie the functions in \rustsecunsafe{} contain more external function calls than \crateunsafe{}.
-In general, this means a function distribution of target is shifted compared to that of a source distribution, introducing challenges if a classifier is only trained over the source.
-This shift is called covariate shift in machine learning \cite{shimodaira2000improving,sugiyama2017dataset}.
-We overcome this challenge by leveraging unsafe labeled functions from both source and target in learning for the \unsafecls{}.